 - Hot glue gun & glue sticks

 - Using an old box or baking dish, make large loops of masking tape every few inches.
 Then line with Popsicle sticks, keeping gaps to a minimum.
 (I had some old extra baking dishes left from my Grandma‘s kitchen, and she would’ve loved this second use!)

 - Working in batches, paint sticks with 2-3 colors of your choosing.
 Mix and mash, dribble and smudge… You can not make mistakes here!
 I found that working in small batches with few colors allows for the layering of colors when gluing later to stand out more.

 - Allow the sticks to dry.
-Depending on the tape this could take a few hours to overnight.
+Depending on the paint this could take a few hours to overnight.
 Overnight is a great bet, especially if you have a heavy handed painter!

-- Peel stick away from tape loops.
-Bend sticks apart if any appear to “glue” to each other due to paint.
+- Peel sticks away from tape loops.
+Bend to break sticks apart if any appear to be “glued” to each other due to paint.

 - Arrange sticks in groups of 4.
 Be aware of colors or light vs dark colors to create a good mix.
 Or let your little artist pick 4 to go together.